 Because self-advocacy is so important, you may want to take specific steps to help your child build this skill.
 Here are some ways to help your child develop self-advocacy:

-- Encourage your child to use the classroom accommodations she’s entitled to.
+Encourage your child to use classroom accommodations.

 Find a role model, like a mentor who learns or thinks differently, for your child.